 Vardoba and Spartangelozoba

-In different Georgian historical sources, festival Atengenoba was mentioned in two different names- Vardoba and Spartangelozoba.
+In different Georgian historical sources, the festival Atengenoba was mentioned in two different names: Vardoba and Spartangelozoba.

-According to the Khevsur ethnographic material, Athena in the Cross-language was meant Rose Day.
-"Vardi:- means Rose in the Georgian language.
+According to the Khevsur ethnographic material, Athena in the Cross-language meant Rose Day.
 In the pre-Christian tradition, the red rose was considered as a symbol of the martyrs, burned at the stake for Christ.
 After the adoption of Christianity in Georgia, some old names changed, and this could be the reason why the name Vardoba replaced Atnegenoba in order to be closer to the religious holiday.

 Spartangelozoba's name has a special legend that says a story about a girl from the Georgian Mountain region who was stolen and taken to Persia, where she gave birth to a child.
-One evening an angel appeared to her and said: «Get up and come with me."
-Angel stopped in the village Sno and women stayed and prayed there.
-Spart- means Persian and Angelozi means Angel in the Georgian language.
+One evening an angel appeared to her and said: «Get up and come with me».
+The angel stopped in the village Sno, the women stayed and prayed there.

-In conclusion, we could say that this name change includes different historical moments and changes in people's lives, but today Tush people celebrate Atengenoba and it is one of the most authentic festivals.
+In conclusion, we could say that this name changes include different historical moments and changes in people's lives.
+Today the Tush people call the festival Atengenoba and still celebrate it.